 The Ubiq API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 The Ubiq Platform uses API Key Credentials to authenticate encryption / decryption requests generated at the application layer from Ubiq Client Libraries.
-The Client Libraries are downloadable from GitLab repositories, lightweight and language-specific.
+The Client Libraries are downloadable from GitLab and GitHub repositories, lightweight and language-specific.

 Your Data Remains Your Data